nimishsara12/nimishsara12/README.md

 #  About Me:

-# 💫 NIMISH SARATHE <br> Aspiring Software Developer with expertise in Web Development, Data Structure and Algorithm & Cloud Deployment.
+# 💫 NIMISH SARATHE <br><p> Aspiring Software Developer with expertise in Web Development, Data Structure and Algorithm & Cloud Deployment.
 Pursuing my BTech, also have a strong academic background in Computer Science and Engineering (CSE). <br>Detail-oriented, responsible, and have a proven track record of delivering high-quality software products on time.
-Passionate about solving complex problems and collaborating with cross-functional teams to develop innovative solutions .<br>
+Passionate about solving complex problems and collaborating with cross-functional teams to develop innovative solutions .,<p/><br>

 ## 🌐 Socials: